AymaneChabat/Twitter-Clone/README.md

 7. You are all set, all that is left is to run ```npm start``` in both folders

 Keep in mind that you will still be using my backend, the firebase you have updated will only be used for authentication.
-To use your own backend make sure to check the back end repository: [X Clone Backend Repository](https://github.com/AymaneChabat/twitter-backend)
+To use your own backend make sure to check the back end repository: [Twitter Clone Backend Repository](https://github.com/AymaneChabat/twitter-backend)

 ## 📜 License